Quasi-fibered boundary pseudodifferential operators: Symbol maps of operators

+Again, there is a similar argument for $P^*$.
 For the parametrix of a suspended $\QFB$ differential operators, it suffices to `suspend' the previous argument, which essentially only involves notational changes.
 To complete the induction on the depth of $M$, it remains to prove the corollary below. \end{proof}

 \begin{corollary} If $P\in \Psi^m_{\QFB,V}(M;E,F)$ is fully elliptic and invertible as a map

 then its inverse is in $\Psi^{-m}_{\QFB,V}(M;F,E)$. \end{corollary} \begin{proof} Let $Q$ be the parametrix of the previous proposition.
 Taking the Fourier transform in $V$, this gives